How to Get Power of Attorney for Your Parents

 Is the Form You Get From the Doctor Enough?

 In short, no. Many doctors offer general health care proxy forms.
-However, these forms are not as comprehensive or detailed as the forms that you work with a lawyer to prepare.
-A form from a doctor provides a general appointment of health care proxy, but this does not offer you the opportunity to outline your specific wishes.
+However, these forms are not as comprehensive or detailed as those you work with a lawyer to prepare.
+A form from a doctor provides a general appointment with a healthcare proxy, but this does not allow you to outline your specific wishes.

 Your Next Steps

 Are you ready to take the next step?
 If you are looking for a lawyer to help you with the process, Andrew G. Christensen specializes in elder law, estate planning, and more.
-He can help to guide you and your parent through the estate planning process, including filing health care proxy and power of attorney documents.
+He can help guide you and your parent through estate planning, including filing health care proxy and power of attorney documents.
 You can contact him via The Law Offices of Harry C. Christensen.